What is a liver hemangioma?

 How is a liver hemangioma diagnosed?

-- Contrast-enhanced ultrasound (high-frequency sound waves are sent through body tissues and the echoes are recorded and transformed into video or photos)
+- Contrast-enhanced ultrasound.
+High-frequency sound waves are sent through body tissues and the echoes are recorded and transformed into video or photos.

-- Magnetic resonance imaging (MRI) (a large magnet, radio waves and a computer produce images)
+- Magnetic resonance imaging (MRI).
+A large magnet, radio waves and a computer produce images.

 Management and Treatment

-How are liver hemangiomas treated?
+How are liver hemangiomas usually treated?

-What are the complications associated with a liver hemangioma?
+What is the prognosis with liver hemangioma?